gavinsimpson/gratia/paper.md

 ##   <dbl>
 ## 1 0.930
 ```
 While this is an acceptable answer to the question, it lacks an uncertainty estimate.
 This is where posterior sampling is useful.
-With a small modification of the above code and a little data wrangling, we can produce an uncertainty estimate ,using `fitted_samples()` to generate posterior draws of the expected chlorophyll *a*:
+With a small modification of the above code and a little data wrangling, we can produce an uncertainty estimate, using `fitted_samples()` to generate posterior draws of the expected chlorophyll *a*:

 ``` r
 fs <- fitted_samples(m2,     # model